 My first experience with wine was in the balcony of the Millsaps College Christian Center Auditorium, where certain members of my college theatre group would wile away the boring hours of Friday-night “photo call” with cheese and Dixie cups full of Gallo “Hearty Burgundy” or, even worse, “Tokay.”
 The wine was in a fiasco-shaped jug (that’s the Chianti-bottle-with-the-dripping-candle shape) covered in imitation brown leather, little brass lion’s heads on either side with rings through their noses, and an absurdly colossal stopper.
 It was a present from a girl much sweeter than I, but just as naive; you wouldn’t dare take it to Cole Porter’s place, but it might have impressed Henry VIII, say, as he tossed that last turkey legbone over his shoulder.
 So: I had my very own wine flask, let’s get some wine to put inside it!
 We thought we were having a wonderful time, and that’s because we were.
 This, I discovered much later, is the first rule of wine appreciation: if you like it, then it’s good.
 We weren’t drinking for intoxication (we had intermittent photo calls ourselves and would have been forever banished), but for conviviality.
 Unlike beer, the college man’s staple, this stuff wasn’t meant for quaffing, but for sipping.
 Away from photo call, we tried a “fortified” wine once — these are ultra-high-alcohol “misery” wines like MD 20-20, made, shamefully, principally for winos — and nobody could stand it.
 Wine snobbery in its infancy.

-Another trend which shadowed the emergence of “New World” wines (not just American, but also from Australia, Chile, South Africa, and an ever-expanding list) was wine democratization.
+Another trend which shadowed the emergence of “New World” wines (not just American, but also from Australia, Argentina, South Africa, and an ever-expanding list) was wine democratization.
 Mirroring the personalities of the aw-shucks Napa and Sonoma winemakers, wine snobbery itself became declasse.
 And there’s really not much you have to know, because if you like it, then it’s good.
 I popped the corks I could afford, started writing down the ones I really enjoyed (yikes: St-Emilion’s not a brand, but a place!).
-A little later I had a job that took me to Marin County frequently, and I hooked up with my old high-school buddy Lew Perdue, who was publishing wine industry trade mags from Sonoma.
-He took me around, and I got to see first-hand the gorgeous countryside that was able to transform its visual majesty into ”bottled poetry.”
+A little later I had a job that occasionally took me to Marin County, so I hooked up with my old high-school buddy Lew Perdue, who was publishing wine industry trade mags from Sonoma.
+He showed me around, and I got to see first-hand the gorgeous countryside that was able to transform its visual majesty into what Robert Louis Stevenson called “bottled poetry.”
 I got on the mailing list of one winery, the lavender-studded Matanzas Creek.
 (They have different winemakers now, but the lavender is still there.)

 I’ve never lived in a place where you could buy wine in a grocery store, but I travel to those states all the time.
 It seems so naughty.
 (I’m looking at you, you hedonistic libertines of Arizona!)
 But, of course, that’s part of the mind-set which has to change, probably by slow attrition, before wine takes its place at the table as just another food item.
 For several years, greedy New York liquor wholesalers prevented out-of-state wineries from shipping directly to my house, using desperate, ludicrous arguments.
 But there were ways.
 A winery in Indiana packed caselots for shipping in unmarked boxes, and the local post office branch looked the other way.
 I never had a problem.
 A friend was on the Williams Selyem mailing list and we’d split cases.
 He’d drive to the one store in New York state that served as a “branch office” and thus could receive shipments; they still couldn’t forward the wine to you, so you had to pick it up.
 But the jammy, fruity Pinot Noir, some of the finest anywhere, was worth the trouble.
 And all the time, as Napa Valley turned into one of the country’s leading vacation destinations, more and more New Yorkers were becoming outraged when the nice man in the tasting room declined to ship a case or two home; it was illegal.
-Finally, in a highly anticipated 2005 decision, the Supreme Court found that if in-state wineries can ship direct (as New York’s could), then others must have that right too.
-Now we’re a “reciprocal” state again — if we can ship to you, you can ship to us.
+Finally, in a highly anticipated 2005 decision, the Supreme Court found that in-state wineries can ship direct to “reciprocal” states — if we can ship to you, you can ship to us.
 Battle won — but didn’t Coors lose a bit of its taste once it became available east of the Rockies?